-Retention Initiatives: Emily Dutton

-Retention Initiatives: Nissy Stetson-Grace
+- Emily Dutton - · Nissy Stetson-Grace

 The Kelley Office of Diversity Initiatives (KODI) provides broad-based support, programs, services, and resources to prospective and current Kelley School of Business students from historically underrepresented groups.
-These programs and services include: academic advising, tutorial resource information, KODI Kandid (a diversity programming series), the Fry Scholars Program, the Triad Mentoring Program, and the Junior Executive Institute (a pre-college program for high school juniors and seniors).
-There are also four student organizations that are affiliated with the KODI office: The Association of Latino Professionals in Finance and Accounting, the National Association of Black Accountants, the Kelley Student Diversity Council, and the Undergraduate Black MBA Association.
-The Kelley Office of Diversity Initiatives also advises the KODI Student Advisory Board (KSAB), a group that is charged with being the "student voice" of KODI, and assists in the planning and implementation of diversity-related events and recruiting efforts in the Kelley School.
-More information about KODI programs and services is available at: http://www.kelley.iu.edu/ugrad/diversity/index.cfm.
+These programs and services include: tutorial resource information, KODI Kandid (a diversity programming series), the Fry Scholars Program, the Triad Mentoring Program, and the Junior Executive Institute (a pre-college program for high school juniors and seniors).
+There are also student organizations that are affiliated with the KODI office: The Association of Latino Professionals in Finance and Accounting, the National Association of Black Accountants, and the Kelley Student Diversity Council.
+The Kelley Office of Diversity Initiatives also advises the KODI Student Advisory Board (KSAB), a group that is charged with being the "student voice" of KODI, and assists in the planning and implementation of diversityrelated events and recruiting efforts in the Kelley School.
+For more information about KODI programs and services email kodi@indiana.edu or visit our website at http:// kelley.iu.edu/Ugrad/Why/Diversity/page39057.html.

-The Kelley Office of Diversity Initiatives can be accessed through BU 234, with offices situated in BU 216, 224, and 230.
-Our offices provide a warm and welcoming environment for students to seek advising assistance and support or to study and socialize.
+The Kelley Office of Diversity Initiatives can be accessed through BU 234, with offices located in BU 230.
+Our offices provide a warm and welcoming environment for students seeking assistance and support or to study and socialize.